SwapUNaph/cpp_estimation_and_control/README.md

 # C++ Estimation and Control
-C++ Estimation and Control is a c++ library for estimation and control algorithms.
+C++ Estimation and Control is a C++ library for estimation and control algorithms.

 ## Dependencies
 * make